-- Identify specific achievement and allow for its recognition and reward. - Inform the IPM (Individual Pupil Monitoring) process and enable targets to be set for learners for the end of KS4 and KS5. - Enable tracking of pupil progress. - Diagnose specific strengths and weaknesses through the various modes of assessment. - Increase motivation and provide information on what the individual student knows, understands and is able to do. - Be helpful to teachers and learners in setting further learning targets. - Provide information in formative and summative terms to learners, other staff, parents, colleges, other schools, and the government. - Help evaluate the curriculum and teaching and learning styles.
+- Identify specific achievement and allow for its recognition and reward. - inform the student monitoring and reporting process and enable targets to be set for learners for the end of KS4 and KS5. - Enable live tracking of pupil progress. - Diagnose specific strengths and weaknesses through the various modes of assessment. - Increase motivation and provide information on what the individual student knows, understands and is able to do. - Be helpful to teachers and learners in setting further learning targets. - Provide information in formative and summative terms to learners, other staff, parents, colleges, other schools, and the government. - Help evaluate the curriculum and teaching and learning styles.